dyhes/zulip/docs/development/authentication.md

   - Provide "Attribute statements" of `email` to `user.email`, `first_name` to `user.firstName`, and `last_name` to `user.lastName`.
 - Assign at least one account in the "Assignments" tab.
-You'll use it for signing up / logging in to Zulip.
+You'll use it for signing up / logging in to Aloha.
 - Visit the big "Setup instructions" button on the "Sign on" tab.
 - Edit `zproject/dev-secrets.conf` to add the two values provided:
   - Set `saml_url = http...` from "Identity Provider Single Sign-On